 Reno has some intriguing architecture and downtown amenities, which can be observed in a walking tour of Virginia Street and the River Walk along the Truckee River.
 I particularly enjoyed the Art Deco Post Office on Virginia, adjacent to the river.
 The Post Office has outgrown the structure.
 New tenants now occupy this lovely green stone building with its cast aluminum interior details.

-Across the street, the Riverside Hotel has undergone a transformation.
-Originally created as a lodging for unhappy wives who needed to live here three weeks to establish residency and qualify for a divorce, the Riverside Hotel has been altered into 35 artist lofts.
+Across the street, the Riverside Hotel underwent a transformation some time ago.
+Originally created as a lodging for unhappy wives who needed to live here three weeks to establish residency and qualify for a divorce, the Riverside Hotel transformed into 35 artist lofts.

 Reno also boasts a world-class automotive museum, known as the National Automobile Museum, William F. Harrah Collection.
 Bill Harrah’s vision was to locate, purchase, and restore to mint condition all the classics of automotive history.
 He amassed one of the largest collections of antique motor vehicles in the world.
 I particularly enjoyed the 1907 Thomas Flyer that participated in a 1917 around-the-world race.
 A street devoted to the 1930s shows a 1932 Lincoln in front of a movie theatre with a marquee of the era.

 Antique cars are part of a Hot August Nights annual celebration in Reno.
 There is a major Rodeo in June.
 July is devoted to an Arts Town festival, with events every day.
 A Great Balloon Race on the weekend after Labor Day attracts over 130 balloons.
 The Air Races in September demonstrate vintage airplanes.
 Reno now creates many annual theme events to attract visitors.

 Wild Horses Near Reno

 Wild horses can also be seen near Reno.
 If you drive south of Reno to Virginia City and turn off on Lousetown Road, it is likely that you will see wild horses.